-We periodically hold funds in a number of Russian banks and are dependent on the banking industry for our revenue from Financial services.
-The bankruptcy or insolvency of one or more of these banks could adversely affect our business.
+Our business is significantly affected by development in the Russian banking sector.
+First, we periodically hold funds in a number of Russian banks and rely on guarantees given by those banks to enhance our liquidity.
+Increased uncertainty in the Russian banking sector exposes us to additional counterparty risk and affects our liquidity.
+In addition, a significant portion of our revenue is derived from consumer payments in the banking industry in our Financial Services market vertical.
+As a result, the bankruptcy or insolvency of one or more of these banks could adversely affect our business, financial condition and results of operations.
 The continuation or worsening of the banking crisis could decrease our transaction volumes, while the bankruptcy or insolvency of any of the banks which hold our funds could prevent us from accessing our funds for several days.
 All of these factors could have a material adverse effect on our business, financial condition and results of operations.